krisbock/AMLSamples/readme.md

 This repository provide samples on how to use Azure Machine learning services python SDK.

-In order to get started with Azure Machine learning SDK, please go through [AML official repo](https://github.com/Azure/MachineLearningNotebooks)
+In order to get started with Azure Machine learning SDK, please go through [Azure ML official repo](https://github.com/Azure/MachineLearningNotebooks)

 <br>